 To provide for the safety and security of employees and the facility, only authorized visitors are allowed in the workplace and school building.
 Restricting unauthorized visitors helps maintain safety standards; ensures the security of our students, confidential information, and equipment; protects against theft; safeguards employee welfare; and avoids potential distractions and disturbances.
 The front doors remain locked at all times from the outside.
-Per the Jessica Lunsford Act, all visitors must have photo identification and are scanned using the Raptor system.
+Per the Jessica Lunsford Act, all visitors must have photo identification and will be scanned using the Raptor system.
 All visitors must enter the office through the reception area and check in with the receptionist or front office.
-All visitors are required to wear a visitor badge, and all volunteers are required to wear a brightly-colored volunteer vest.
-Authorized visitors receive directions or are escorted to their destination.
+All visitors are required to wear visitor badge, and all volunteers required to wear volunteer vest.
+Authorized visitors will receive directions or be escorted to their destination.
 Employees are responsible for the conduct and safety of their visitors.
-If an unauthorized individual is observed on school premises, employees should immediately direct the individual to the reception area, or if necessary notify their administrator.
-Cooperation enables us the ability to provide a safe and orderly learning environment for all students.
+If an unauthorized individual is observed on school premises, employees should immediately direct the individual to the reception area, or if necessary notify their Administrator.
+Cooperation enables PINESM the ability to provide a safe and orderly learning environment for all students.